Last Updated: September 29, 2023 by Flora Gibbins

 If this is your first fish, consider this an essential item – don’t leave the store without it.

-When adding new water to a tank, make sure that the new water has the same temperature as what your fish is now swimming in.
-Abrupt changes in temperature can put your betta into shock.
-A simple thermometer is invaluable here – check both the tank water and the new water to make sure they match.
+When adding new water to a betta fish tank, you should also make sure that the new water has the same temperature as what your fish is now swimming in.

 For more information on other aspects of Betta fish care, check out this article.

 When I started in aquarium keeping, freshwater was far less polluted.
 There wasn’t as much of a need to ask the question “What kind of water for betta fish is really safe?”.